Collaborative Fully-Funded PhD Scholarship in Public Health

 Students whose first language is not English must demonstrate proficiency in English by submitting satisfactory scores from the Test of English as a Foreign Language (TOEFL).

 Application Deadline: Closed Course Level: Scholarship is available for pursuing PhD programme.
 Study Subject: Scholarship is awarded to conduct research at the interface of Health Economics and Systems Modelling at the School of Public Health.
-Award: This is a three year fully-funded PhD scholarship.
-Number of Awards: There is only one scholarship available.
-The award can be taken in Australia
+Scholarship Award: This is a three year fully-funded PhD scholarship.
+Number of Scholarships: There is only one scholarship available.
+Scholarship can be taken in Australia

 Eligible Countries: Australian and international students are eligible to apply.

 Entrance Requirements: The successful candidate will have:

 A Masters degree in a relevant discipline requiring the completion of a publicly available thesis or research project to an acceptable standard OR

 A Bachelors degree with first class honours OR